Invariant Hilbert Schemes and Luna's Etale Slice Theorem: An example

 \begin{ack} The author would like to thank Professor Tomohide Terasoma for his advice and comments.
-The author is supported by the FMSP program at Graduate School of Mathematical Sciences, The University of Tokyo. \end{ack}
+The author would like to thank the referee for useful suggestions that helped him to improve the original manuscript.
+The author is supported by the Program for Leading Graduate Schools, MEXT, Japan. \end{ack}